PaddlePaddle/Paddle/doc/design/cluster_train/master_server.md

 # Design Doc: Master Server

-For an overview of master server' role, please refer to [distributed training design doc](./README.md).
+For an overview of master server's role, please refer to [distributed training design doc](./README.md).
 In this design doc we will discuss the master server in more details.
 The master will be implemented in [Go](https://golang.org/).

 ## Dataset